LG phones 2019: finding the best LG phone for you

+LG also often offers more affordable smartphones, making the company a good choice for consumers who don't need the latest and greatest gadgets.

-Whether we're talking about the hand gesture control or vein scanning technology in the not-yet-released LG G8 ThinQ, or the 5G capability and dual-screen option in the upcoming LG V50 ThinQ, LG seems to always find a way to give its top phones something to spike our curiosity.
-Neither of this phones are quite available for consumers yet, so our guide will stick to the best LG phone you can get right now.
+Whether we're talking about the hand gesture control or vein scanning technology in the LG G8 ThinQ, or the 5G capability and dual-screen option in the LG V50 ThinQ, LG seems to always find a way to give its top phones something to spike our curiosity.

 Here, we're going to take a look at LG's best phones, what makes them stand out from the crowd, and which are worth picking up.
 We'll include phones on both the premium and budget sides of the spectrum to give you options at multiple price points.